 The documentary “Brooks – The City of 100 Hellos” explores how immigrants, refugees and temporary foreign workers from the local meat packing plant are changing and challenging the western cowboy city of Brooks, Alberta in Canada.
 It also explores the city’s 100 year history as it celebrates its centennial anniversary.

 WHERE TO SEE IT?

-Brooks – The City of 100 Hellos is airing on CTS Television’s Doc Side on Jan.
-18, 2014 at 9pm and on Jan.
-25, 2014 at 5pm.
+Brooks – The City of 100 Hellos is airing on CTS Television’s Doc Side on March 1st 2014 at 9pm.
 Doc Side host Sharon Caddy will interview Brooks’ mayor Martin Shield.

-It is also airing on OMNI TV in English, Tagalog and Mandarin and CBC’s Documentary Channel and across the United States on PBS.
+It is also airing on OMNI TV in English, Tagalog and Mandarin and CBC’s Documentary Channel and across the United States on PBS in February 2014.

 CM magazine recommends “Brooks – The City of 100 Hellos”.

 Here is CM’s review of “Brooks – The City of 100 Hellos”: